-Your decision about which services and programs to choose will depend on many things including cost, the options available in your area and your child’s particular needs.
+Your decisions about ASD services and programs will depend on many things including cost, options available in your area and your child’s particular needs.
 You can find out more about choosing a disability service provider

-At first, you might feel overwhelmed by ASD information and options.
-Parents have said that it seems like a maze, or a complicated road map.
+At first, you might feel overwhelmed by autism spectrum disorder (ASD) information and options.
+Parents often say that it seems like a maze, or a complicated road map.

-You might find there are particular steps you need to take to use the services you’ve chosen.
+You might need to take particular steps to use the services you’ve chosen.
 For example, for some services you need a referral and/or diagnosis.
 For others, you don’t.
 Some services attract funding or rebates.
 Others don’t.

 If your child wasn’t diagnosed until later childhood or adolescence, you might feel that you’ve missed out on crucial years of getting help for your child.
 But it’s never too late to start getting services, and there are options for older children and teenagers and their families.

 It can help to ask key professionals in your child’s life about different services and how they might help your child.
-The team who diagnosed your child might have some suggestions about useful services.
-Your GP or paediatrician, or your child’s teacher, might also have some ideas.
+The team who diagnosed your child can usually suggest useful services.
+Your GP or paediatrician, or your child’s teacher, might also have ideas.

 Our Autism Services Pathfinder

 can help you work your way through different service pathways.
-It can also help you find out as much as you can about a service provider before you contact it to have more detailed discussions.
+It can also help you find out about ASD service providers before you make contact.

-Under the government’s Helping Children with Autism (HCWA)
+Under the Australian Government’s Helping Children with Autism (HCWA)

 the state associations are the home of the HCWA autism advisors.
 If